 Small children can be difficult for dogs to cope with unless they've had lots of prior experience.

 A dog can feel comfortable around children of one age, but unsure of younger or older children.
-Unfortunately, fearful behaviours do tend to generalize quite quickly.
+Unfortunately, fearful behaviours do tend to generalise quite quickly.

 If your dog has developed a fear of children, you will need to gently reintroduce children in a way that makes the dog feel comfortable.